dotnetkolz/movies-api/README.md

     image_repositories = []
 ```

+Once deployed, this will create 2 CloudFormation deployments, `aws-sam-cli-managed-default` and `wm-title-api`.

+The S3 bucket created in `aws-sam-cli-managed-default` will be used to save the lambda packages.

-For all the subsequent deployment run below commands
+For all the subsequent deployment run below commands.
+This will first build the project if any updates in JS files and deploy them to AWS.

 ```bash
     sam build